-The financial markets for both international and domestic equity for the 4th quarter of 2018 had considerable losses.
-The first quarter for Fiscal Year 2019 showed a strong rebound in the markets and the Plan was able to start the recovery process.
-Management continued to review its money managers and opted to remove Barings during the 2019 year and added Principal Enhancers for a real estate position.
+The financial market ended the year at record highs demonstrating resilience during a volatile year that included a pandemic induced recession, a severe bear market and a contentious presidential election.
+Massive government stimulus measures and a rapid development of vaccines helped calm the markets even as restrictions aimed at curbing the spread of COVID-19 forced the economy into the deepest recession since the Great Depression.
+Management continued to review its money managers and opted to remove Hotchkiss & Wiley during the 2020 year and added Fidelity as a replacement.
 These manager adjustments have made the Plan a more stable plan and continues to balance the asset allocation of the total portfolio.
-The portfolio had overall returns of almost 23.5% for the year which outperformed the benchmarks on a combined basis.
+The portfolio had overall returns of almost 17% for the year.
 Management believes the Plan will continue to meet its pension benefit obligations and will strive to adapt to the changing market conditions and investment strategies to maximize investment returns to the Plan.